Transparency

 Photo: Damir Khabirov / iStock

 Debit cards are a smart, secure, and essential financial tool for anyone living in Germany, especially for expats, newcomers, and mobile-first users.
-They offer full flexibility for daily spending, are easy to manage, and can be obtained even without an established credit history.
-While they don’t provide a credit line, they are widely accepted and help build a positive financial track record through your linked current account.
+They offer full flexibility for daily spending, are easy to manage, and can often be obtained even without an established credit history.
+While they don’t provide a credit line, they are widely accepted and help you manage everyday spending.
+If building a German credit profile is important, choose a debit card linked to a traditional German bank account that reports to Schufa rather than relying only on a fintech card.

 Frequently Asked Questions